-The synergetic combination of mechanical aspects, perception, and control might be more important for a robotic hand to match and potentially surpass human dexterity than anthropomorphic kinematics alone.
-Teleoperation demonstrates that the most limiting factor currently is the cognitive ability of robotic systems, as surgeons can perform complex procedures using simple grippers and tools without haptic feedback.
-However, haptic feedback, even in its current state of development, has a significant overall effect on measures of applied forces, completion time, accuracy, and success rates \citep{Bergholz2023Benefits}.

-Our systematic review reveals a key shortcoming: most hands are tested within only a few categories of Dollar's taxonomy \citep{Dollar2014Classifying}, and even within these categories, there is limited variety.
+Our systematic review reveals a key shortcoming of the current state of the art: most hands are tested within only a few categories of Dollar's taxonomy \cite{Dollar2014Classifying}, and there is limited variety even within these.
 This lack of comprehensive evaluation is especially evident in cases of complex hands, which are seldom tested for in-hand manipulation.
 To address this, the field needs robust evaluation protocols that can assess complete mechanism-sensor-software systems across all skill categories and complexity levels.
-Such protocols must demonstrate a hand's mechanical and functional capabilities, especially by requiring the intelligent use of advanced sensors.
+Such protocols must demonstrate a hand's functional capabilities, especially by requiring the intelligent use of advanced sensors.
 For example, to truly evaluate the benefits of tactile sensors, protocols should include complex manipulation tasks that demand fine motor control.
 Establishing these benchmarks is crucial for making meaningful comparisons of hand designs and for guiding progress in robotic hand development.